2013 - 2014 Appearance Code

 Pants, Shorts, and Skirts: (See length restrictions under General Requirements)

-- Any solid color, docker-style pants, capris, shorts, and skirts without decoration, designs, or excessively large brand labels; or
+- Any solid color, docker-style pants, capris, shorts, and skirts without decoration, designs, or excessively large brand labels

 - Any solid color, standard five-pocket style jeans or shorts, neither baggy nor skin tight, without decoration, designs, or excessively large brand labels.
 Back-pocket stitching is allowed.